bravoserver/bravo/docs/administration.rst

 These settings apply to all of Bravo.
 This section is named ``[bravo]``.

-build_hooks
-    Which build hooks to enable.
-Order matters! dig_hooks
-    Which dig hooks to enable.
-Order matters! generators
-    Which terrain generators to use.
-Order matters! fancy_console
+fancy_console
     Whether to enable the fancy console in standalone mode.
 This setting will be overridden if the fancy console cannot be set up; e.g. on Win32